ivangfr/springboot-keycloak-mongodb-testcontainers/README.md

 - ### book-service

-  `Spring Boot` Web application that manages books. [`MongoDB`](https://www.mongodb.com) is used as storage, and the application's sensitive endpoints (like add, update and delete books) are secured.
+  `Spring Boot` Web application that manages books. [`MongoDB`](https://www.mongodb.com) is used as storage, and the application's sensitive endpoints (like create, update and delete books) are secured.

   ![book-service-swagger](images/book-service-swagger.png)